talon-one/TalonOneJavaSdk/docs/ManagementApi.md

     String sort = "sort_example"; // String | The field by which results should be sorted.
 By default, results are sorted in ascending order.
 To sort them in descending order, prefix the field name with `-`.  **Note:** This parameter works only with numeric fields.
     String profile = "profile_example"; // String | Profile integration ID filter for sessions.
 Must be exact match.
     String state = "state_example"; // String | Filter by sessions with this state.
 Must be exact match.
     OffsetDateTime createdBefore = new OffsetDateTime(); // OffsetDateTime | Only return events created before this date.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     OffsetDateTime createdAfter = new OffsetDateTime(); // OffsetDateTime | Only return events created after this date.
-You can use any timezone.
+You can use any time zone setting.
 Talon.One will convert to UTC internally.
     String coupon = "coupon_example"; // String | Filter by sessions with this coupon.
 Must be exact match.
     String referral = "referral_example"; // String | Filter by sessions with this referral.
 Must be exact match.
     String integrationId = "integrationId_example"; // String | Filter by sessions with this integrationId.
 Must be exact match. try {
-      InlineResponse20026 result = apiInstance.getApplicationSessions(applicationId, pageSize, skip, sort, profile, state, createdBefore, createdAfter, coupon, referral, integrationId);
+      InlineResponse20027 result = apiInstance.getApplicationSessions(applicationId, pageSize, skip, sort, profile, state, createdBefore, createdAfter, coupon, referral, integrationId);
       System.out.println(result);
     } catch (ApiException e) {
       System.err.println("Exception when calling ManagementApi#getApplicationSessions");